Running a business is tough and managing inventory makes it even tougher.

 Additionally, you can sync barcode scanners to Zoho Inventory, which saves a lot of time.

 All in all, Zoho offers a top-notch warehouse inventory management software.

 You can track your products by assigning serial and batch numbers to them.
 Zoho Inventory allows its users to follow the entire product history, from orders to sales.

 Besides, you can track expiry dates and trace each item back to its batch.
-That’s especially helpful for handling warranty claims and product recalls.
+That way, you can efficiently track a product’s shelf life and easily handle warranty claims and product recalls.